 7.3.1 Description

 7.3.1.1 General

-This describes the issues to study in context of the use case of Energy utility and telecommunication coordinated recovery of energy service.
+This describes the issues to study in context of the use case of Energy utility and network operator coordinated recovery of energy service.

-There is clearly a mutual interest in coordination between telecommunications and energy service operations to achieve rapid recovery of energy service.
+There is clearly a mutual interest in coordination between network operator operations and energy service operations to achieve rapid recovery of energy service.
 This is not only true for the MNO, who benefits from the availability of supplied power, but also of the DSO who needs mobile telecommunication service to restore and maintain the operation of its grid.

-NOTE: Though DSOs use many forms of access (e.g. fixed access, dedicated fiber access, etc.), they increasingly rely on telecommunications for communication access to many substations and other facilities.
+NOTE: Though DSOs use many forms of access (e.g. fixed access, dedicated fiber access, etc.), they increasingly rely on telecommunications services for communication access to many substations and other facilities.
 It therefore directly benefits the overall availability of communication service for the energy utility when the availability of the telecommunication service improves.
 The Energy utility provider (DSO) knows when and where outage has occured and when telecommunication services are critically important for recovery.
 The MNO knows their uninterruptable power supply resources and the possibility of utilizing telecommunication services to enable utility’s energy system rapid recovery via smart energy services.

 Without a standardized mechanism to share all this information, the service recovery mechanism would be very inefficient and time consuming.
 Therefore, a standardized mechanism is needed to share all this information between DSO and MNO to enable efficient usage of smart energy services for service recovery.